isobelpepp/scorecard/README.md

   - Completed rubber in three games (500 points)
   - Unfinished rubber:
     - 300 points if a side has won a game
-    - 50 points if one side has a part-score
+    - 50 points if one side has a part-score (whoever has more points below)

 Final Score:
   - Two games = rubber
   - All points added up, whoever has the most wins

+Draw a line under the game and start a new game

+Option to quit the game!!